scokobro/professional-identity/profIdent-draft1.md

 >This is the big difference between journalists inside and outside Japan.
 For instance, those who work in the US media, the attitude that before they are employees of a particular media outlet, they are and individual journalist, is strong. [@Uesugi:2008: 115]

-Uesugi also tells the tale of how an NYT exclusive interview with then Prime Minister Keizo Obuchi, was stymied --- with the collusion of the PM's office --- by the related _kisha kurabu_.
-The grounds given for the press club's actions were that the NYT was not a member and any interview with the PM could only go ahead once they had made an application to join (which would be refused!) and been accepted (which wouldn't happen!) [@Uesugi:2008: 95--6] The notion that the prime minister should be questioned by the press seems to be of lesser priority than the political-hierarchical position of the press club.
+Uesugi also tells the tale of how an +NYT exclusive interview with then Prime Minister Keizo Obuchi, was stymied --- with the collusion of the PM's office --- by the related _kisha kurabu_.
+The grounds given for the press club's actions were that the _Times_ was not a member and any interview with the PM could only go ahead once they had made an application to join (which would be refused!) and been accepted (which wouldn't happen!) [@Uesugi:2008: 95--6] The notion that the prime minister should be questioned by an important representative of the foreign press seems to be a lesser priority than maintaining the political-hierarchical position of the press club.

 # Discussion